Make Cannabis Safe Again

 THC potency has gone up by 500% since The Summer of Love

-The significance of CBD short term
+The short term significance of CBD

-The significance of CBD long term
+The long term significance of CBD

 Below are experts from the study "Can we make cannabis safer?”
 Administered by King’s College in London, UK